software-design-philosophy

 Core Principle

 The greatest limitation in writing software is our ability to understand the systems we are creating.
-Complexity is the enemy.
-It makes systems hard to understand, hard to modify, and a source of bugs.
-Every design decision should be evaluated by asking: "Does this increase or decrease the overall complexity of the system?"
-The goal is not zero complexity -- that is impossible in useful software -- but to minimize unnecessary complexity and concentrate necessary complexity where it can be managed.
+Complexity is the enemy: it makes systems hard to understand, hard to modify, and a source of bugs.
+Evaluate every design decision by asking "Does this increase or decrease the overall complexity of the system?" — the goal is not zero complexity, but minimizing unnecessary complexity and concentrating the necessary kind where it can be managed.

 Scoring

 Goal: 10/10.
-When reviewing or creating software designs, rate them 0-10 based on adherence to the principles below.
-A 10/10 means deep modules with clean abstractions, excellent information hiding, strategic thinking about complexity, and comments that capture design intent.
-Lower scores indicate shallow modules, information leakage, tactical shortcuts, or missing design documentation.
-Always provide the current score and specific improvements needed to reach 10/10.
+When reviewing or creating software designs, rate them 0-10: a 10/10 means deep modules with clean abstractions, excellent information hiding, strategic thinking, and comments that capture design intent; lower scores indicate shallow modules, leakage, or tactical shortcuts.
+Always give the current score and the specific improvements needed to reach 10/10.

 The Software Design Framework